trustmi-network-ltd/aioarango/docs/errors.rst

 Exceptions
 ==========

-Below are all exceptions from python-arango.
+Below are all exceptions from aioarango.

-.. automodule:: arango.exceptions
+.. automodule:: aioarango.exceptions
     :members: